A defined contribution plan for which the primary investments are employer stocks (stocks of the employer that sponsors the plan).

-In order to be treated as an ESOP under the tax code, the plan must meet certain requirements, including the following:
+In order to be treated as an Employee Stock Ownership Plan (ESOP) under the tax code, the plan must meet certain requirements, including the following:

 The plan must specifically state that it is designed to invest primarily in qualifying employer securities.
 As such, a money purchase pension plan or a stock bonus plan constituting an ESOP may invest part of its assets in other assets ( other than qualifying employer securities).

 An ESOP can be part of a defined contribution plan (other than an ESOP)

 If an existing defined contribution plan is converted to an ESOP, the fiduciary and exclusive-benefit rules apply to the conversion.

 According to 28 CFR 2550.407d-6, a plan constitutes an ESOP for a plan year, only if it meets other such requirements as the Secretary of the Treasury may prescribe by regulation under IRC§ 4975(e)(7)